👋 Welcome to my personal page!

 About me

-I am currently a postdoc at the University of Milano-Bicocca working with Carlo Reverberi on the neural correlates (fMRI) of conceptual combination in language and vision modalities, and with the team of BraveNewWord on novel word processing.
-Before that, I received my PhD in Psychology, Linguistics and Cognitive Neuroscience at the University of Milano-Bicocca, where I worked on computational models of conceptual combination with Marco Marelli.
-During my PhD, I spent a visiting period at the Thompson-Schill lab at UPenn, where I investigated how the alignment of language and vision may aid zero-shot learning of novel concepts.
+Before that, I received my PhD in Psychology, Linguistics and Cognitive Neuroscience at the University of Milano-Bicocca, where I worked on computational models of conceptual combination and novel word processing with Marco Marelli and the team of BraveNewWord, and with Carlo Reverberi on the neural correlates (fMRI) of multimodal conceptual combination.
+During my PhD, I spent a visiting period at the Thompson-Schill lab at UPenn, where I investigated zero-shot learning of novel concepts.
 Before my PhD, I completed my MS and BS in Psychology at the University of Milano-Bicocca.

 News